spacedsweden/docs/docs/sms/sms.md

 ---
 title: Getting started
-excerpt: This guide will show you how to send and receive SMS with the sinch API in minutes.
+excerpt: This guide will show you how to send and receive SMS with the Sinch API in minutes.
 ---

 ## Send your first SMS